Showing posts with label markers. Show all posts

 Whirling leaves

-1. white drawing sheet A4 size
+• white drawing sheet

-2. watercolor paint
+• watercolor paint

-5. small and broad black marker
+• small and thick black marker

-6. colored construction paper for background
+• construction paper for background

-Ask students to take some flat dried leaves.
-Every student chooses one of his own leaves and outlines it several times with a pencil.
-Remember to draw not all the leaves in the same way on the paper, because they whirl down from the tree.
+1. Chooses a leave and outline it several times with a pencil.
+Let them whirl down from the tree.
 Make sure some leaves go over the edge; these will later be finished on the background.

-Paint the leaves with watercolor paint.
+2. Paint the leaves with watercolor paint.
 Use water to dillute the paint less or more.
 Choose warm fall colors and try to make transitions in the colors by using wet in wet technique.

-Leave the work to dry and paste in on a colored background.
-Outline the leaves with a thick black marker.
-Use a fine black marker for the veins, while observing carefully the real leaves.
+5. Outline the leaves with a thick black marker.
+Use the fine marker for the veins.
 Don't stop with outlining and drawing veins when you reach the background, but go on with it there.

 Works of arde made by students of grade 6.